edaa-org/pyEDAA.Reports/doc/Unittesting/index.rst

       :data:`~pyEDAA.Reports.Unittesting.Base.TeardownDuration`
          Every test entity has a field to capture the teardown duration of a test run.
-In case of a test case, it's the time spend on tearing down a single test run.
+In case of a test case, it's the time spend on tearing down an individual test run.
 In case of a test suite, it's the duration spend on finalizing the group of tests after the last test run.

          If the teardown duration can't be distinguished from the test's runtime, set this value to ``None``.